 All of these forms of federal financial aid are provided through a variety of different programs.
 The most well known are the pell grant, and the Direct Loan.
 Private student loans are also available to graduate college students as well as undergraduates in certain circumstances.
 They can also be made available for prospective business school graduates or for those who wish to go into specific professions, such as journalism or teaching.

-In order to be considered for either a grant, loan or scholarship, prospective students will need to complete and submit the FAFSA, which is a Free Application for Federal Student Aid.
-This is a detailed financial aid application for each student.
+In order to be considered for either a grant, loan, or scholarship, prospective students would need to complete and submit the FAFSA, which is a Free Application for Federal Student Aid.
+This is a detailed financial aid application for each student, something about which you can learn more here on blogs from Fortuna Admissions or similar consultancies.
 When approved, the money will be sent directly to the student’s financial aid department, either by the college or university or the financial aid office at the school that the student attends.
-There are currently millions of dollars in federal student aid programs which have been given to millions of students, helping to ease the financial burden associated with tuition and other college related expenses.
+There are currently millions of dollars in federal student aid programs which have been given to millions of students, helping to ease the financial burden associated with tuition and other college-related expenses.

 There are two types of financial aid grants and loans that students may qualify for, based on their income.
 The first type is called an unsubsidized loan, which can be awarded up to full tuition cost or a set amount of money for living expenses while attending college.
 These are popular grants given to low income students, and many people begin receiving these grants right away once they start attending college.
 The second type is an subsidized loan, which is paid back through the financial aid office after the student has finished their course and is eligible to receive money.
 Some people refer to these as subsidized loans, however, these terms are not technically correct.
 A subsidized loan may technically be awarded based on financial need, whereas an unsubsidized loan may be awarded on the basis of financial need only.